monero-project/monero-site/knowledge-base/projects.md

 ### Crypto-Kingdom
 An online role playing game with ingame trading system based on cryptocurrency culture.
 Has monero as native currency.
-Visit [http://cryptokingdom.me](http://cryptokingdom.me) for more info.
+Visit http://cryptokingdom.me for more info

 ### Monerodice
 A Monero gambling site.
-Visit [http://www.monerodice.net](http://www.monerodice.net) for more info.
+Visit http://www.monerodice.net for more info

 ### XMR.TO
 A website designed to pay any BTC address using monero.
-Visit [http://www.xmr.to](http://www.xmr.to) for more info.
+Visit http://www.xmr.to for more info